-A student who wishes to request a waiver of a core course may access the Academic Exceptions Form in the Forms section of the Current Student Portal and select "Request a Core Course Waiver."
+A student who wishes to request a waiver of a core course should first work with the appropriate Gatekeeper for that course to determine if the waiver is appropriate.
+The student may then access the Academic Exceptions Form in the Forms section of the Current Student Portal and select "Request a Core Course Waiver."
 A syllabus for the prior coursework should be attached.
-The Exception Form will be routed to the respective Gatekeeper for that course who will evaluate the student's case and determine if another course may be taken in its place.
+The Exception Form will be routed to the respective Gatekeeper for approval.